 Nowadays there are also plenty of online opportunities to learn as well.
 The family can all try activities and sports together, or choose what you each enjoy online..

 Over the last couple of years I’ve spotted so many new sports that I’ve never heard of before.
 Just racket sports have included at least 2 more recent options to try – padel and pickleball.
-So why not look up sports centres near you to find out what’s available to try out.
+So why not look up sports centres near you to find out what new age sports are available to try out.

 I like to think there’s a sport for everyone, it’s just a case of finding it.